-We offer sessions to children who demonstrate challenges with the social use of language and connecting with their peers.
-This may or may not include children who have a diagnosis of Autism Spectrum Disorder Level 1-3, Asperger Syndrome, High Functioning Autism, Social Communication Disorder or Non-Verbal Learning Disorder.
-We offer services for children who are between 3 - 12 years of age.
+We offer sessions to all children who have set personal goals with the social use of language and connecting with their peers.
+We offer services for children who are between 3 - 14 years of age.

-Does your child experience challenges with language development and social skills?
-Are you interested in finding out more about your child's stage of play?
+Are you interested in finding out more about your child's stage of play and how to help guide their ability to become a meber of group play?
 We offer assessments for play development, social referencing and regulation.

-Does your child exhibit strong language skills, but still demonstrates challenges connecting with peers, initiating conversation and working as a solid group member?
+Does your child exhibit strong language skills, but still demonstrates questions about how to connect with peers, initiate conversation and work as a solid group member?
 Then following a Social Thinking framework may be for you.

 We offer Social Thinking ® sessions that follow the framework and concepts created by Michelle Garcia Winner M.S.
 CCC-SLP and the Zones of Regulation (Leah Kuypers M.A., Ed, OTR/L).
 You can learn more at Social Thinking ® and Zones of Regulation.

-The Informal Social Thinking Dynamic Assessment Protocol (ISTDAP), developed by Michelle Garcia Winner, is a means of identifying and quantifying in real-time a student's social competencies as well as connecting the dots between a student's social learning abilities and possibly related academic strengths and weaknesses.
-The ISTDAP is not intended to be a diagnostic tool; instead it's to be used with people who have already been identified as having a social skills problem but the team is unclear where to start in the treatment process or how deeply they are impacted socially.
+The Informal Social Thinking Dynamic Assessment Protocol (ISTDAP), developed by Michelle Garcia Winner, is a means of identifying and quantifying in real-time a student's social competencies as well as connecting the dots between a student's social learning abilities and possibly related academic strengths and areas that may need accommodations.
+The ISTDAP is not intended to be a diagnostic tool; instead it's to be used to help the student's circle of care team to identify how to support the student and strategies that can be employed.

 Our Social Thinking Assessments are offered as a bundle which includes: